What to do when someone dies

 Step 2: Register the death

-Take the following documents of the deceased:
+Take the following documents belonging to the deceased:

 - birth certificate